PaulosLaskos/MSc-Courses/README.md

 # MSc-Courses
-MSc Computational Physics ---> Assignments
+MSc Computational Physics.
+This repistotary includes the major assignments for each class(not weekly excercise sets but larger projects).